IDAES/idaes-pse/docs/user_guide/conventions.rst

 Thermophysical and Transport Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Below is a list of all the thermophysical properties which have a standardized names.
+Below is a list of all the thermophysical properties which have standardized names.

 =============================== =====================
 Variable                        Standard Name